top of page

 Construction of the Monument

-Originally, the Batina Monument project was tasked to a Red Army captain named Feldman, yet, as work on his concept progressed, the work was quickly stopped by Antun Augustičić, who was a renowned Croatian sculptor and close confidante of Josip Broz Tito.
-Augustičić, who was a student of the famed Ivan Meštrović, defected from the NDH in 1943 during WWII and joined up Tito and his Partisan Army.
+Originally, the Batina Monument project was tasked to a Red Army captain named Feldman, yet, as efforts towards his concept progressed, the work was quickly stopped by Antun Augustičić, who was a renowned Croatian sculptor and close confidante of Josip Broz Tito.
+Augustičić, who was a student of the famed Ivan Meštrović, defected from the NDH in 1943 during WWII and joined up with Tito and his Partisan Army.
 It was during this time that Augustičić made some of the first sculptures of Tito and the two men developed a close relationship.
 As such, Augustičić being dissatisfied with this first major monument project of Yugoslavia meant a great deal to Tito.
-Impassioned to create a seminal work, Tito gave Augustičić permission to take over the project himself.
+Impassioned to create a seminal work, Tito granted Augustičić permission to take over the project himself.
 With this change in effect, the promise of a Batina monument in one month evaporated, as Augustičić reworked and altered much of Feldman's initial concept.
-In November of 1945, Augustičić officially took charge of the worksite at Batina and began undoing much of what had already been done.
+In November of 1945, Augustičić officially took charge of the worksite at Batina and began undoing much of what had already been done by Feldman.

 Victory-5 [vlad fran].jpg